ElOceanografo/MarginalLogDensities.jl/docs/src/index.md

     At present we can't differentiate through the Laplace approximation, so outer optimizations like this need to either use a gradient-free solver (like `NelderMead()`), or a finite-difference backend (like `AutoFiniteDiff()`).
-This is on the list of planned improvements.
+We hope to remove this limitation in the future.